 PET WELLNESS EXAMS

-At the beginning of every wellness exam at Eastown Veterinary Clinic, your pet's exam assistant will ask you questions to obtain a complete medical history for your pet.
-This way, we can determine right away if there have been any changes in health or behavior since your last visit.
+At the beginning of every wellness exam at Eastown Veterinary Clinic, an exam assistant will ask you questions to obtain a complete medical history for your pet.
+This way, we can determine immediately if there have been any changes in health or behavior since your last visit.
 Your pet's veterinarian will then assess your pet's overall appearance and body condition during a physical examination.
-This examination includes:
+This nose-to-tail examination includes:

 • Listening to the heart and lungs